Lahore: Geography

 Lahore is in northeastern portion of Pakistan, lying between 31°15′—31°45′ N and 74°01′—74°39′ E. The city is bounded on the north and west by the Sheikhupura District, on the east by Wagah, and on the south by Kasur District.
 The Ravi River flows on the northern side of Lahore.
 Lahore city covers a total land area of 404 km².

 Climate

-Lahore has a semi-arid climate (Köppen climate classification BSh), not receiving enough rainfall to feature the humid subtropical climate.
-The hottest month is June, where temperatures routinely exceed 45 C. The monsoon season starts in late July, and the wettest months are July and August, with heavy rainfalls and evening thunderstorms with the possibility of cloudbursts and flash floods.
+Lahore has a hot semi-arid climate (Köppen climate classification BSh), bordering on a humid subtropical climate.
+The hottest month is June, where temperatures routinely exceed 45 C. The monsoon season starts in late June, and the wettest months are July, August and September. with heavy rainfalls and evening thunderstorms with the possibility of cloudbursts and flash floods.
 The coolest month is January, with dense fog.

 The city's record high temperature was 50.4 C, recorded on 5 June 2003.
-On 10 June 2007, a temperature of 48 C was recorded; this was in the shade, and the meteorological office recording the figure reported a heat index in direct sunlight of 55 C. The highest rainfall in a 24-hour period is 337 mm, recorded on 13 August 2008.
+On 10 June 2007, a temperature of 48 C was recorded; this was in the shade, and the meteorological office recording the figure reported a heat index in direct sunlight of 55 C. The highest rainfall in a 24-hour period is 337 mm, recorded on 1 August 2024.

+According to the World Air Quality Report 2024, Lahore is one of the world's most polluted city.